arathdeepak/SO1-test/README.md

 - `Zabbix` can be installed and used as a monitoring tool.

-With Zabbix we can monitor the resources such as CPU, Memory, IO, etc. And on top of that we can configure custom monitors to monitor Application load, resource utilization, errors or messages inside log files, etc.
+With Zabbix, we can monitor the resources such as CPU, Memory, IO, etc. And on top of that we can configure custom monitors to monitor Application load, resource utilization, errors or messages inside log files, etc.

 Alerting can be configured like, phone calls (Using twelio), SMS, Mail, Slack channel alerts, etc.